 Roland Sallinger is an LA cop who after nearly being killed by his greedy partner, and eventually being forced to retire for medical reasons, flees to San Antonio, Texas, after being asked ...
 See full summary »

 Ray Nettles, a San Francisco detective, and his partner Fuzzy must take on to one of the most dangerous terrorist gangs in the city.
 When one of the terrorists, the beautiful scientist Claire Manning is arrested, Swann, the leader of the terrorists, claims he will explode bombs throughout the city if she will is not released.
 Because of the possible bloodshed, Nettles calls for the help of explosives expert Frank Glass...
 Written by

 Laurens Koehoorn <email@example.com>

-The original draft of the script was written back 1989.
+The original setting of the film was Chicago, not San Francisco.
 See more »

 See more »